oliveroliverio/TL-shortcut_img2markdown/README.md

 4. **pngpaste Not Found**: Install pngpaste with `brew install pngpaste`
 5. **Module Import Errors**: If using the Python script, make sure to activate the virtual environment with `source .venv/bin/activate`
 6. **Executable Permissions**: If you can't run the executable, make sure it has execute permissions with `chmod +x dist/img2markdown`
+7. **Exit Code 1 in Shortcuts**: If you get "exit code 1" when running in Apple Shortcuts, use the provided wrapper script instead of calling the executable directly.
+The wrapper script handles environment setup and provides detailed logs for troubleshooting.
+8. **Check Debug Logs**: If using the wrapper script, check the logs at `~/.img2markdown_logs/shortcut_log.txt` for detailed error information.